 Getting Here: You can reach this small hill station in 30 minutes by driving via the Munnar – Top Station Highway.

-Things To Do: Stop by at the Shooting Point and the Echo Point on your way to the hill station, and visit the famous dam & lake once you reach the hills.
+Things To Do in Munnar: Stop by at the Shooting Point and the Echo Point on your way to the hill station, and visit the famous dam & lake once you reach the hills.

 Apart from the houseboat stays, Alleppey is also known for its beaches, temples, boat races, Ayurvedic spa, and wellness centers.
 Your trip would stay incomplete if you don’t visit this city, and further head to the beautiful Mararikulam.
 So, make sure you do because the famous Marari beach here is a paradise you must experience.